-ELK CREEK, Nebraska — The Canadian mining firm exploring a deposit of a rare heat-resistant element in southeast Nebraska says the latest samples are some of the most promising yet.
+ELK CREEK, Nebraska — This summer's drilling to explore a deposit of a rare heat-resistant element in southeast Nebraska prompted a Canadian mining firm to increase its estimate of the deposit's size.

 The U.S. currently imports nearly all the niobium that's used in this country to harden steel and make it more heat-resistant for industrial uses.